 Distributed Orthogonal Slicing for Load Balancing of Large Spatial Datasets

-Imagine you have N objects placed in a tridimensional space and stored across a distributed network of C compute nodes.
+Imagine you have N objects placed in a multidimensional space, stored across a distributed network of C compute nodes.
 The problem is simple:

-- how to ensure that the regions of objects on each compute node overlap very little wither oter compute nodes’ regions?
+- how to ensure that the regions of overlap of objects across compute nodes is none or minimal?

-This is a very common problem set-up and a problemn of high importance in large-scale scientific problems.
-The main rationale is that a good spatial decomposition allows computations of proximal objects to be computed individually and in parallel by all compute nodes, and the neighbouring elements to be duplicated (cloned) among nodes.
+This is a very common problem setup, and a problem of high importance on large-scale scientific problems.
+The main rationale is that a good spatial decomposition should allow for close objects to be stored on the same memory region (compute node), such that internode dependency (communication) is reduced.

-A small analysis of efficiency: if you pick the slicing layout (1) then you would incur in a lot of duplication of objects, specially when ojects are long or if there is a high number of compute nodes.
-(2) works better by reducing cloning, yet it does not guarantee an accurate spatial decomposition.
-(3) and (4) are similar, but while one is a sequence of \(log_2 C\) recursive bisectional decomposition, the other is a 3-level recursive \(m*n*h=c\) sub-sections decomposition algorithm.
+A small note on efficiency.
+If you pick the slicing layout 1, then you would incur in a lot of duplication of objects when objects are not points in space but have volume, and when there is a high number of slices.
+Layout 2 works better by reducing cloning, yet it does not guarantee an accurate spatial decomposition.
+Layouts 3 and 4 are similar, but layout 4 outperforms layout 3 in parallelism.
+This is because layout 3 performs a tree-based recursive bisectional decomposition (ie at every level of the tree it computes 2 slices), while layout 3 peforms several slices at once for each of the 2 dimensions.

 The following table details the complexity of each algorithm (we assume sorting with average complexity \(n log n\):

-- A histogram/binning slicing algorithm that clusters elements in spacial bins and uses the sum of elements per bin as a metric;
+- A histogram/binning algorithm that clusters elements in spacial bins and uses the number of elements per bin as a metric used on the slicing;

-A technique I published on the Proceedings of the International SuperComputing 2015 is called the Sort-Balance-Split and is a multi-dimensional tree-recursive algorithm of spatial division.
+A technique I published on this paper, called the Sort-Balance-Split (SBS), implements a parallel multi-dimensional slicing based on the previous algorithm.
 The algorithm follows three steps:

-- The distributed sorting algorithm was covered in depth in my previous post;
+- The sorting step performs a distributed sorting operation of all elements on a given dimension.
+Distributed sorting algorithm was covered in depth in my previous post;

-This method has several advantages compared to existing approximated methods while delivering an efficient execution, due to (1) a fixed complexity due to the number of communication steps being fixed for any network and input size; and (2) accurate decomposition.
+This method has several advantages compared to existing methods, while delivering an efficient execution: (1) a fixed complexity due to the number of communication steps being fixed for any network and input size; and (2) accurate spatial decomposition, ie not approximated.

 A sample application of the algorithm on a 2D universe of 16 shapes distributed across 4 compute nodes (ranks) is presented below: